-The consolidated financial statements and schedule of Star Gas Partners, and its subsidiary as of September 30, 1999 and 2000 and for the fiscal years ended September 30, 1998, 1999 and 2000 incorporated by reference in this prospectus, have been incorporated by reference in reliance upon the report of KPMG LLP, independent certified public accountants, incorporated by reference and upon the authority of that firm as experts in accounting and auditing.
+The consolidated financial statements and the related financial statement schedule of Star Gas Partners, L.P. and Subsidiaries, as of September 30, 1999 and 2000 and for each of the years in the three year period ended September 30, 2000, have been incorporated by reference herein and in the Registration Statement in reliance upon the report of KPMG LLP, independent certified public accountants, incorporated by reference herein, and upon the authority of said firm as experts in accounting and auditing.